hashicorp/packer/website/source/docs/provisioners/puppet-server.html.markdown

 ## Basic Example

-The example below is fully functional and expects the configured manifest file to exist relative to your working directory:
+The example below is fully functional and expects a Puppet server to be accessible from your network.:

 <pre class="prettyprint">
 {